Parents and Guardians

 Returning to the United States and Drexel University

 Students who are abroad are considered full-time students of Drexel University.
-If students wishes to take courses while abroad, they can at their discretion but they should first discuss this with their academic advisors.
+If students wishe to take courses while abroad, they can at their discretion but they should first discuss this with their academic advisors.
+Also, before students sign up for a course, they should consider internet connectivity, since this can vary in some locations abroad.

 Steinbright Career Development Center